 Last month the death of George Floyd at the hands of Minneapolis police propelled people on to the streets.
 The long struggle for justice has been rekindled.
 We choose to listen to the voices of anger and the cries for change.
 We need to work together to build a kinder and fairer world where every person has what they need to live well-as God intends for us all.
 Black lives matter everywhere and so we work together for substantive change in the systems that cause harm and force people to flee.
-The words of Jesus in today's readings exhort us not to be afraid.
+Let us take time to reflect on those who carry the heavy burdens of injustice, including the survivors of conflict.

 World Refugee Day is marked on June 20 each year.
-Refugee Sunday falls on June 21 this year in the Methodist and Presbyterian calendar and on July 5 in the Anglican calendar-an adaption of these resources will be available.
+Refugee Sunday falls on July 5 in the Anglican calendar-an adaption of these resources "What you hear whispered, proclaim from the housetops" was prepared for June 21.